freesewing/freesewing/packages/plugin-theme/README.md

 ![Example of the style provided by this theme](https://github.com/freesewing/plugin-theme/raw/master/img/example.png)

-In addition, it adds the `notch` snippet to your SVG file's defs section.
+In addition, it adds the `notch` and `bnotch` snippets to your SVG file's defs section.

 ## Install